YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBADDRANGE, Database file rrrr element location aaaa: control vvvv was outside qqqq range bbbb to tttt

-Run Time Information: This indicates that a process was abnormally terminated while updating the database.
-Database control structures may be damaged.
+Run Time Error: This indicates a database control structure for database region rrrr at memory location aaaa contains a value vvvv outside range bbbb to tttt for quantity qqqq.

 Action: This typically indicates a process terminated abnormally while updating the database.
 YottaDB often fixes such an error unless there is a serious problem causing this error.
 If YottaDB cannot correct the issue, the accompanying messages should expand on the situation.
 You are advised to report such a database error to the group responsible for database integrity at your operation.